Cornell-MAE-UG/sp26-portfolio-lrf55/_projects/nutcrackerdesign_hw4_additional_2).md

 ---

 ## 1. Problem Statement and Objective
 Find a feasible design for a manual lever nutcracker capable of cracking a macadamia nut.
+This involves determining the necessary dimensions and overall design to make the task possible for an average adult.

 ## 2. Constraints and Input Parameters
 * **Required Force:** 2180 N (490 lbs)